tntaiconz/xero-mcp-server/README.md

 ### Available MCP Commands

+- `list-accounts`: Retrieve a list of accounts
 - `list-contacts`: Retrieve a list of contacts from Xero
+- `list-credit-notes`: Retrieve a list of credit notes
 - `list-invoices`: Retrieve a list of invoices
+- `list-items`: Retrieve a list of items
+- `list-organisation-details`: Retrieve details about an organisation
+- `list-profit-and-loss`: Retrieve a profit and loss report
-- `list-accounts`: Retrieve a list of accounts
+- `list-quotes` : Retrieve a list of quotes
 - `list-tax-rates` : Retrieve a list of tax rates
-- `list-quotes` : Retrieve a list of quotes
-- `list-credit-notes`: Retrieve a list of credit notes
 - `list-trial-balance`: Retrieve a trial balance report
 - `list-profit-and-loss`: Retrieve a profit and loss report
-- `list-items`: Retrieve a list of items
 - `list-bank-transactions`: Retrieve a list of bank account transactions
 - `list-payroll-employees`: Retrieve a list of Payroll Employees
 - `list-payroll-employee-leave`: Retrieve a Payroll Employee's leave records